Local permutation stability: Introduction

 Our main application of Theorem \ref{IntroAmenMainThm} is to a family of groups arising from topological dynamics.

 \begin{thm}[Theorem \ref{FullGrpMainThm}] Let $\Gamma$ be the topological full group of a Cantor minimal subshift.
 Then the derived subgroup $\Gamma'$ of $\Gamma$ is locally stable. \end{thm}

-Theorem \ref{IntroMainThm} is then immediate, since the groups $\Gamma'$ apprearing in Theorem \ref{IntroFullGrpMainThm} are known to fail to be weakly stable, and to encompass a continuum of isomorphism-types of finitely generated groups.
-The IRS of such groups were classified by Zheng \cite{Zheng}.
-Theorem \ref{IntroFullGrpMainThm} is proven by showing that the IRS arising in her classification satisfy the conditions of Theorem \ref{IntroAmenMainThm}, and using the breakthrough result of Juschenko-Monod that topological full groups are amenable \cite{JusMon}.
-To apply Theorem \ref{IntroAmenMainThm} to the IRS described in Zheng's result, we need to produce suitable sequences of marked finite groups $\Delta_n$, and this will be achieved using the arguments of \cite{GrigMedy}, where it was proved that topological full groups are LEF, via the construction of partial actions on Kakutani-Rokhlin partitions.
+Theorem \ref{IntroMainThm} is then immediate, since the groups $\Gamma'$ apprearing in Theorem \ref{IntroFullGrpMainThm} are known to fail to be weakly stable, to be finitely generated, and to encompass a continuum of isomorphism-types of groups.
+The IRSs of such groups were classified by Zheng \cite{Zheng}.
+Theorem \ref{IntroFullGrpMainThm} is proven by showing that the IRSs arising in her classification satisfy the conditions of Theorem \ref{IntroAmenMainThm}, and using the breakthrough result of Juschenko-Monod that topological full groups are amenable \cite{JusMon}.
+To apply Theorem \ref{IntroAmenMainThm} to the IRSs described in Zheng's result, we need to produce suitable sequences of marked finite groups $\Delta_n$, and this will be achieved using the arguments of \cite{GrigMedy}, where it was proved that topological full groups are LEF, via the construction of partial actions on Kakutani-Rokhlin partitions.

 We have one other example of a finitely generated group which is locally stable but not weakly stable.

 \begin{thm}[Theorem \ref{AltEnrLocStabThm}] Let $\mathcal{A}(\mathbb{Z})$ be the group of permutations of the set $\mathbb{Z}$ generated by all finitely supported even permutations and the image of the regular representation of the group $\mathbb{Z}$.
 Then $\mathcal{A}(\mathbb{Z})$ is a finitely generated group which is locally stable but not stable. \end{thm}